diefenbach/django-lfs/docs/user/catalog/products.rst

 .. index:: Template

 Product template
-    The selected product template decides how the content of the page is structured.
-By default there is only one template.
-Developers can add more templates easily (:doc:`see here for more </developer/howtos/how_to_add_own_templates>`).
+    The selected product template decides how the content of the product is structured.

 .. _product-categories-label: